-In 2017, USCIS released a newly revised version of Form I-765.
-The revised form allows the applicants to apply for their Social Security Number (SSN) or to apply for a replacement SSN card at the same time as they apply for their EAD.
-USCIS transmits the data from the application directly to the Social Security Administration on behalf of the applicant, cutting out the need for the applicant to visit a Social Security office themselves.
+In 2017, USCIS released a newly revised version of Form I-765 with instructions.
+The revised form allows the applicants to apply for their Social Security Number (SSN) or to apply for a replacement SSN card at the same time as they apply for Employment Authorization Document EAD.
+Data is transmitted directly to the Social Security Administration on behalf of the applicant, cutting out the need for the applicant to visit a Social Security office themselves.
 Typically, applicants who are granted an EAD card under the revised form and have requested an SSN will receive their Social Security Card within approximately two weeks after their EAD approval.

-Everyone who submits a Form I-765 must submit supporting documents along with the application.
+Everyone who submits Form I-765 must submit supporting documents along with the application, as per the instructions.
 However, the supporting documents needed vary depending on which category the applicant is in.
-In general, all applicants will be required to produce:
+In general, all applicants will be required to produce the following:

-For work permit renewal applications, a copy of the applicant’s previous EAD should be provided.
+For employment permit renewal applications, a copy of the applicant’s previous EAD should be provided.

 Examples of supporting documents

 Certain applicants will need additional documentation that proves their immigration status or proof of an application.
-This applies to asylee/refugee applicants, individuals of certain nationalities, foreign students, the eligible dependents of those employed by NATO, international organizations, and diplomatic missions, employment based nonimmigrants, and family based nonimmigrants.
+This applies to asylee/refugee applicants, individuals of certain nationalities, foreign students, the eligible dependents of those employed by NATO, international organizations, diplomatic missions, employment-based nonimmigrants, and family-based nonimmigrants.

-One of the best immigration attorney Atlanta offers can help you understand what documentation you may need.
+One of the best immigration attorneys Atlanta offers can help you understand what documentation you may need.
 Form I-765 explains supporting document requirements, but if you are unfamiliar with the various forms, it can be confusing.
-This is how the USCIS explains I-765 supporting document requirements for a principal application:
+This is how I-765 supporting document requirements are explained:

-- Evidence You Are Facing Compelling Circumstances While You Wait for Your Immigrant Visa to Become Available.
-For initial and, if applicable, renewal applications based on compelling circumstances, USCIS will review the documents you provide to determine, in its discretion, whether you have established compelling circumstances.
-USCIS makes this discretionary determination on a case-by-case basis according to the documents submitted and the totality of the record.
+Evidence You Are Facing Compelling Circumstances While You Wait for Your Immigrant Visa to Become Available.
+For initial and, if applicable, renewal applications based on compelling circumstances, USCIS will review the documents you provide to determine, at its discretion, whether you have established compelling circumstances.
+This discretionary determination is made on a case-by-case basis according to the documents submitted and the totality of the record.
 You should submit any credible evidence you believe supports your claim of compelling circumstances.

 Contact Manji Law today and get answers quickly about I-765.